-I was reminded of this song (itself brought to my attention by Bert Jansch's rendition many years ago, but I won't put a link here because it seems to be impossible to visit a lyrics/music site without attracting a never-ending stream of ringtone-related spam) by a Richard Maybey programme I caught the end of yesterday morning (which I haven't caught up with yet – but will do when The Schedule (for #WVGTbook) allows.
+I was reminded of this song (itself brought to my attention by Bert Jansch's rendition many years ago, but I won't put a link here because it seems to be impossible to visit a lyrics/music site without attracting a never-ending stream of ringtone-related spam) by a Richard Maybey programme I caught at the end of yesterday morning (which I haven't caught up with yet – but will do when The Schedule (for #WVGTbook) allows.
 At one stage, as I remember, Maybey said something like 'Ash comes from an old word meaning "spear"'; he may have said '...an Old English word....' – which would make sense as the letter 'æ' (incidentally, and I'm sure not coincidentally, called ash) is an Old English character.Jack Orion swore a bloody oath -

 By oak and ash and bitter thorn